mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/sap-overview.md

 The road map contains a two-quarter forecast and a production vision that provides insight into the production direction of Mendix with SAP.

 For details, see the public [SAP Cloud Platform Rapid Application Development by Mendix Road Map](https://www.sap.com/products/roadmaps.html?sort=title_asc&search=mendix#pdf-asset=a07b68ed-fc7c-0010-87a3-c30de2ffd8ff&page=11).

+## 4 How Can I Quickstart My SAP Development Project?

+The Mendix Platform provides several SAP starter apps as part of the onboarding process for creating new applications.

+Starter apps are complete app frameworks that can be used as a starting point when building a new app on the Mendix Platform.
+They provide the scaffolding required to massively accelerate app development, as they include basic design patterns such as branding, design assets, page templates, navigation, and security models.

+<video controls src="attachments/CreateSAPAppSmaller.mp4">VIDEO</video>